How to Decrypt a BitLocker Drive

 - Start-up Key File (.bek file)

-1. The image or disk must first be added in its encrypted form to your case.
-For example, an Encase image file of a BitLocker encrypted drive, bitlocker.e01 is added.
+The image or disk must first be added in its encrypted form to your case.

-2. To access the drive in decrypted form, a ‘BitLocker Drive’ device must be added to the case on top of the image file device.
 To do this, open the ‘Add Device’ dialog and select ‘BitLocker Encrypted Drive’.
-From here you can select the previously added bitlocker.e01 image file from the drop down list.
+From here you can select the previously added bitlocker.e01 image file from the drop-down list as it should already be pre-populated as shown below.

 It is important to note that OSForensics supports the following encryption algorithms BitLocker uses to encrypt the drive: